Consultation

 The shower & bath consultation

-Municipal water is chlorinated or chloraminated to keep it safe through the distribution system.
+Municipal water is treated with chlorine or chloramine to keep it safe through the distribution system.
 By the time water reaches your tap, those disinfectants have done their job.
+The problem is what happens next.

-Dechlorination at the shower head removes these compounds before they volatilise.
-Standard practice in many countries.
+Dechlorination at the point of entry removes these compounds before they volatilise.
 No whole-home system required.

 Who benefits